 Begin reaching out to different organizations and get your writing journey started.
 Good luck in your future writing endeavors!

-Breaking into Health Writing (Save 25%) – This course is awesome, and it’s quite affordable for what you get.
+Save 20% on Breaking into Health Writing (by Health Writer Hub) – This course is awesome, and it’s quite affordable for what you get, especially after the exclusive discount for The Non-Clinical PT readers!
+Learn more about the course here, but be sure to use our affiliate link to save 20%.
 It’s a great introduction for a new or aspiring copywriter needs to understand how to actually start writing.
 It covers types of writing that are out there (medical vs. marketing vs. health, etc.), and it explores what you need to make an actual plan to get there.
 I highly recommend this course if you’re looking for a writing career where you write content for other companies.

 * By using the above link, you get a nice discount, and we make a small commission.
 It’s win-win!
 We ONLY recommend courses with excellent reviews, and we fully stand behind this course to help you build your writing career.
 Thank you for supporting The Non-Clinical PT!